Final End to 35 years of Legal Challenges ?

 0 89 06 26 Cmpt re farm shop portacabin s64 det 91 05 24

 0 96 M objections to O licence renewal

 0 98 03 11 M obj B1 CoU

-The grounds for refusal to pay the road maintenance levy, as set out in the agreement and transfer, and the claim of unfettered access rights over the private road for purposes beyond those express rights in the agreement granted to him, was based in turn on a claim that my father was never the owner of the road, that I did not have due authority , to act as his ‘agent’ to carry out repairs to the road, or from 2003 as his successor in title to the road.
+As explained above , the grounds for refusal to pay the road maintenance levy, as set out in the agreement and transfer, and the claim of unfettered access rights over the private road for purposes beyond those express rights in the agreement granted to him, was based in turn on a claim that my father was never the owner of the road, that I did not have due authority , to act as his ‘agent’ to carry out repairs to the road, or from 2003 as his successor in title to the road.
 Indeed , Since 1986 Mr. Miles has progressively sought to overturn the true position , completely on its head .
-He has not only argued to public agencies that the road no longer belongs to IJCF or Me, but that he is the owner and that it is I that enjoys no access up the road and that vehicles accessing the farm are therefore trespassing on his road and that I am liable to pay Him compensation/ damages for the cost of repairs. (see counsels opinions and letters to the LR below).
+He has not only argued to public agencies that the road no longer belonged to IJCF or Me, but that HE was the owner and that it is I that enjoyed no access up the road and that vehicles accessing the farm were therefore trespassing on his road and that I was liable to pay Him compensation/ damages for the cost of repairs. (see counsels opinions and letters to the LR below).

 0 97 06 12 WF to GG, PM, NP & PM re road rep.

 0 97 06 George Goodall re Road repair